 Since the focus of this review is kid towing, we weighted this category relatively lightly at just 10% of each product's final score.
 If you're looking for a trailer that's exclusively devoted to cargo, head on over to our cargo trailer review.

 The D'Lite scored exceptionally well in this category for one big reason; it allows for the full use of its ample interior space because its seats can unclip from the top frame of the trailer to lie flat.
 The InStep Take 2 is the only other trailer with this feature, which opens up the possibilities for what you can haul.
 Do you have a huge box that needs delivering to the post office?
 A large dog who wants to go for a ride?
-An elaborate replica of Mission San Rafael built out of sugar cubes that needs to be delivered to your kid's classroom?
+An elaborate replica of Mission San Rafael built out of sugar cubes that needs delivery to your kid's classroom?
 The D'Lite and the Take 2's ability to break down the barrier between their cargo and passenger spaces means that they're more likely to be able to accommodate any of those needs than any of the other trailers we tested.

 Canine tester Vossi could stretch out in the Burley D'Lite because its seat backs unclip from the trailer frame to lie flat, opening up a range of cargo hauling possibilities.

-Most of the trailers in our test group consist of one large interior space, separated by the seat back into passenger and cargo areas.
+Most of the trailers in our test group consist of one ample interior space, separated by the seat back into passenger and cargo areas.
 Exceptions to this are the Thule Chariots.
 The Chariot Cross has a back pouch with interior pockets, about the size of an average messenger bag, that's suspended behind the trailer and can be clipped up to the top frame bar when not in use.
 The Chariot Lite has one big open-topped pocket made of fabric and mesh that spans the back of the trailer.
 We found these cargo alternatives to be a mixed bag.
 They're smaller than the other trailers' cargo spaces, and they were an awkward fit for paper grocery bags or anything else that wants to sit on a flat surface.
 However, for things that need to be kept separate, like dirty gym clothes, or handy, like a purse, they were a great option.